jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Yay, shearing is easy!

 Back from lunch.
 Rather perplexed that the last step in the `Individual transformations are applied in sequence` scenario is failing for me.
 Oops!
 Just a little array index mistake that I duplicated a few times.
 Fixed!

+Observation: I'm using `clone` too much in the specs.
+It shouldn't be necessary for the `Mul` overload of matrices.
+Will take a stab at fixing this before proceeding ...
+Or I could use `dot` as intended.
+(The former point still holds, just not for the present scenario.)